 We are untouchable if our joy and peace are rooted in Jesus Christ and the gift of eternal life that he offers us.
 Jesus himself encourages us in this in John chapter 16 verse 33 when he says to his disciples, “I have told you these things, so that in me you may have peace.
 In this world, you will have trouble.
 But take heart!
 I have overcome the world.”

 The first chapter of James tells us to consider it pure joy when we face trials of many kinds because the testing of our faith produces perseverance.
-It goes on to say, “Let perseverance finish it’s work, so that you may be mature and complete, not lacking anything.”
+It goes on to say, “Let perseverance finish its work so that you may be mature and complete, not lacking anything.”

 It is easy to accept that there are going to be trials in life.
 Most of us have seen enough of them in our lives to know that is the truth.
 However, when we are in the midst of the trials, it is not as easy to accept that we need to remain joyful.

-The key to remaining joyful is to focus on the fact that Jesus has already overcome whatever trial you are facing.
+The key to remaining joyful is to focus on the fact that Jesus has already overcome whatever trial you face.
 He has already given us the gift of eternal life, a gift so wonderful that it is beyond our comprehension.
 When we understand this, victory is inevitable no matter how tough our present situation.